JazmineMT/ContentGuide/04-creating-structured-content.md

 </div>

-Don’t forget to create Alt text that described the photo, allowing access to screen reading technologies.
+Don’t forget to create Alt text that describes the photo, allowing access to screen reading technologies.

 ## Callouts
 Some content is so crucial that we need to separate it from the rest of the document.
 We use flavored callouts to display this.

 ### Success
 The success callout is best for letting the reader know a task is complete, a small reminder before continuing, or a helpful tip.

 > 👍
 >